-Contrary to popular belief, the terms ‘employed’ and ‘self-employed’ are not antonyms.
-In the strange metaphysical realm of HMRC it is possible to be employed and self-employed at the same time.
-In fact, it’s actually pretty common.
-But what implications does deciding to freelance on the side have for your tax liability?
+Contrary to popular belief, the terms ‘employed’ and ‘self-employed’ are not opposites.
+In the strange world of HMRC it’s possible to be employed and self-employed at the same time – in fact, it’s actually pretty common.
+But what implications does working on the side have for your freelance tax liability?

-There are various reasons why someone might want to be employed and self-employed at the same time.
-Some might want to earn a little more than what they get from their employer.
-Others might be more entrepreneurial – many small businesses are started on the side by people in full or part-time employment, and later grow to become full-time endeavours.
+There are various reasons why someone might want to be employed and freelance (self-employed) at the same time.
+Some might want to earn a little more.
+Others might be more entrepreneurial – many small businesses are started by people in full or part-time employment, and later grow to become full-time businesses.

-Whatever your reasons, you need to know that there will be some tax issues for you to think about.
-The government plans to raise £9bn over the next five years from clamping down on tax avoidance, so it’s really important that you’re up to speed.
+Whatever your reasons, you need to know that there will be some tax issues for you to think about – so let’s get to the nitty gritty.

 Income tax is always calculated on total money earned, so you’ll have to pay for any earnings that exceed the personal allowance on your combined employed income and self-employed profits.
 We’ll talk about the difference between income and profits a bit later.

-You will pay 20% tax on all earnings exceeding your personal allowance and below the upper limit of the basic rate, which is currently £31,865.
-This includes all your income from your employer and £6,865 of your profits from self-employment.
-You will pay 40% tax on all earnings above the lower limit of the higher rate, in this case, on £3,135 of your profits from self-employment.
+You’ll pay 40% tax on all earnings above the lower limit of the higher rate, in this case, on the remaining £8,650 of your profits from self-employment.
 The amount you pay on the income from your employer will be worked out using PAYE.

 The amount you pay on your profits from self-employment will be worked out using an annual Self Assessment tax return, which can be filled out online here.